ellailan/pm/prompts.md

 Tickets are not showing when they are created, and they aren't making it to the database.

 **Result:**
-- Fixed silently swallowed errors — catch block now sets submitError state
+- Fixed silently swallowed errors — the catch block now sets the `submitError` state
-- Added error banner component to display Supabase error messages to the user
+- Added an error banner component to display Supabase error messages to the user
-- Set Supabase environment variables in Vercel dashboard for production
+- Set Supabase environment variables in the Vercel dashboard for production

 ## Prompt 40 — Replace Archive with Complete Status